International aid/development workers provide aid and assistance to people and communities in the developing world

-If you choose to work for the DFID, you will be given a comprehensive induction.
+If you choose to work for the FCDO, you'll be given a comprehensive induction.
 The aim of this is to help you do your job effectively and individual learning needs will be identified.
 You'll be able to choose from a range of training options, including traditional training courses, conferences and seminars, e-learning, coaching, mentoring and job shadowing.

 Not-for-profit organisations are not usually able to offer as much formal in-house training as other organisations, as there tends to be less funding available for staff training.

 The public sector may offer more structured career development.
 Development specialists in the FCDO work for up to five years in the UK and abroad before achieving adviser status.

 Posts such as country or regional programme manager generally require at least five years' experience.
 Recruitment at this level is increasingly global, with a noticeable move towards appointing well-qualified nationals with the appropriate cultural background.
 There is a growing trend for organisations to decentralise and base themselves in, or close to, the developing countries in which they are involved.